 Thanks to unprecedented support from the student body, the Natatorium moved from the drawing board towards the groundbreaking.
 Over the next 20 years, student fees will provide $7 million towards the new complex.
 U of L students voted in the spring of 1999 to allow $15 of their student fees each semester to be earmarked for the natatorium.
 That, along with generous private donations, has brought the project to the forefront.

 "I take my hat off to the student leadership at this university," said athletic director Tom Jurich.
 "It is a tremendous statement to have your student body as a full partner in this project.
 It's unprecedented to have a facility of this magnitude to be erected with the students providing the cornerstone funding."

-The 41,000 square foot facility will accomodate up to 800 spectators and athletes.
+The 41,000 square foot facility will accommodate up to 800 spectators and athletes.
 It will include office space, a large meeting/hospitality room and separate locker rooms for the public and for team members.

 "The building of the Natatorium vouches for the University of Louisville's commitment to this program and this sport," said Arthur Albiero, U of L head coach.

 The Natatorium will be named after Ralph Wright, U of L's first swim coach.
 A world famous swimmer himself, Wright founded the American Swim Coaches Association and started Plantation Swim Club here in Louisville.